baronrustamov/Flask-Marketplace/ReadMe.md

 PAYMENT_PLATFORM | String (defaults to 'flutterwave') | The payment platform to use, note that this app is built on modular architecture, thus one can always write modules for other payment system but must really understand what needs to be tweaked, thus the scope of this app is currently for flutterwave payment system which is known for its reliability
 PRODUCT_PRICING | String (defaults to 'localize') | The currencu to display the product in.
 Can be one of: `localize` (converts the products from their store currency to the clients currency based on the conversion rates specified provided the client currency is one stated next, else product prices will be converted to USD); `'GBP'`; `'KES'`; `'NGN'`; `'USD'` (The product prices will be fixed at the specified ISO CODE)
 STORE_REG_AMT | String of value+space+code (defaults to '10 USD') | The registration fee to charge Vendors

+## Upcoming Improvements
+(An evolving list)
+* Dispatcher Assignment should be currency-aware
+* `pay_after_done` option for the `PAYMENT_SPLIT_POINT` configuration variable: When the `pay_after_done` is used, disbursement of partners payments will only be effected after the order has been marked as delivered by the store owner.